NoviBuilder/novi-plugin-mailchimp/README.md

 Novi Builder Plugin for visual [RD Mailchimp](https://github.com/TemplatemonsterPlugins/rd-mailchimp) customization

 ## How to Install
-You should follow several simple steps to intall this plugin:
+You should follow several simple steps to install this plugin:
 * Copy the novi-plugin-mailchimp.js file to your path/to/novibuilder/plugins folder.
 * Launch NoviBuilder